cmsj/cmsj.net/content/2023-09-06-haos-scrypted-nvr-volume.md

 LABEL="abort_rule"
 ```

+It's likely a good idea to reboot the Home Assistant OS machine at this point.

+Now you can go to Scrypted's web UI, into the Scrypted NVR plugin and configure it to use `/data/scrypted_nvr` as its NVR Recordings Directory.
+The Available Storage box there will show the correct free space for the new volume.

+And that's it!

 Notes:

  * As far as I know, the mountpoint for the Scrypted add-on should be stable, but I can't promise this.